canonical/charm-relation-interfaces/README_INTERFACE_TESTS.md

 ## Testing a negative

-The second statement we have above:

-> on `ingress-relation-changed`, if the provider has written its part of the data to the relation, then the provider should publish its part of the data; otherwise it should publish no data.

-contains a negative.
-It should be split into two assertions:
+The second norm we have above contains a negative.
+We split it into two assertions to write the tests:

 > on `ingress-relation-changed`, if the requirer has provided 'data' and 'baz' information in its relation databags, then the provider should publish its part of the data.
 > on `ingress-relation-changed`, if the requirer has NOT provided 'data' and 'baz' information in its relation databags, then the provider should publish no data.